 - Non-Malicious Monster: This evolutionary line was said to occasionally cause forest fires by accident.

-- Our Dragons Are Different: Charizard is one of the best-known dragon-based Pokémon.
+- Our Dragons Are Different: Charizard is one of the best-known dragon-based Pokémon; its German, French and Chinese names even include the respective word for "dragon".
 It took 17 years for it to gain the Dragon type, though, in its Mega Charizard X form.

 - Playing with Fire: Fire-type.